 Renamed Oklahoma!, the musical opened on Broadway at the St. James in 1943 and ran for almost five years, setting records with its 2,212 performances.
 The show featured a cast that included Alfred Drake as Curly, Howard Da Silva as Jud Fry, Joan Roberts as Laurey, Celeste Holm as Ado Annie Carnes, Betty Garde as Aunt Eller, Joseph Buloff as Ali Hakim, Lee Dixon as Will Parker, and Ralph Riggs as Andrew Carnes.

 Oklahoma! tells the story of a confident cowboy competes with a surly, mysterious farmhand for the honor of taking a lovely young farm woman to a dance.
 The original production featured dance sequences by Agnes de Mille, including a famed dream ballet, that broke new ground in choreography

 Look Back at the Original Production of Oklahoma! on Broadway

-Since it's Broadway debut, Oklahoma! has returned to the Main Stem five times, most recently with Daniel Fish's reimagined revival of the Rodgers and Hammerstein classic opened at the Circle in the Square Theatre April 7 after beginning preview performances March 19.
-The Tony Award-winning production, which featured new arrangements and orchestrations by Daniel Kluger, was first mounted at Bard College in 2015, which was followed by a sold-out run at St. Ann's Warehouse in the fall of 2018 before making its 328-performance Broadway run at the Circle in the Square Theatre.
+Since it's Broadway debut, Oklahoma! has returned to the Main Stem five times, most recently with Daniel Fish's re-imagined revival in 2019.
+The Tony Award-winning production, which featured new arrangements and orchestrations by Daniel Kluger, was first mounted at Bard College in 2015.
+It was followed by a sold-out run at St. Ann's Warehouse in the fall of 2018 before making its 328-performance Broadway run at the Circle in the Square Theatre.